home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

 - You **must** add [documentation](#documentation) to the /docs for the script.

 ### PR Naming
-Create a good name for your PR, this will be used in the cahngelog.
+Create a good name for your PR, this will be used in the changelog.
 **Good names**
 - Suite: Added support for feature X.
 - Hassbian-config: Added function X.